Skip to Content

 Residential property is the safest real estate in which to invest.
 “Residential” is defined as 1-4 units.
 Anything with 5+ units is considered commercial.

 You can save a lot of time by eliminating any 5+ unit homes from your search.
-You can’t get low-down-payment, owner-occupied financing for these, and they don’t come with the same borrower protections.
+You can’t get low-down-payment, owner-occupied financing for these properties, and they don’t come with the same borrower protections.

 For one, many commercial loans are recourse loans.
 Residential loans, for the most part, are non-recourse.